7storm7/know-how/rust-topics.md

     println!("{}", r3);
     ```
 * Dangling references: In Rust, the compiler guarantees that references will never be dangling references: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.
+* Slices: let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.
+Solves the empties memory
-* String slices: A string slice is a reference to part of a String, and it looks like this:
+  String slices: A string slice is a reference to part of a String, and it looks like this:
 ```
     let s = String::from("hello world");